 The project will be delivered in two phased segments, with two separate construction contracts.
-Phase 1 is from Potrero Avenue to 3rd Street is currently under construction with planned completion in the spring of 2020.
-Phase 2 is from Church Street to Potrero Avenue and is planned to start construction in the spring of 2020.
+Construction of Phase 1 from Potrero Avenue to 3rd Street was completed in the summer of 2020.
+Phase 2 is from Church Street to Potrero Avenue and is planned to start construction in early 2021.

-Phase 1 construction is underway on 16th Street from Potrero Avenue to 3rd Street with work moving from west to east.
-Construction is scheduled to be complete in spring 2020.
+Phase 1 construction on 16th Street from Potrero Avenue to 3rd Street was completed in summer 2020.

 Phase 2 construction will be implemented along 16th Street between Church Street and Potrero Avenue.
-Construction is scheduled to begin spring 2020.
+Construction is scheduled to begin early 2021.

 As part of the Transportation Effectiveness Program (TEP), now called Muni Forward, the "22 Fillmore Transit Priority Project" (now called the "16th Street Improvement Project") is part of a larger network of proposed or planned improvements to the Muni system in order to improve reliability and speed, and increase overall system effectiveness.
 Muni Forward takes a system-wide approach in its assessment with an understanding that for transit to work well throughout the city, key heavy-use routes like the 22 Fillmore need to serve riders and the overall system more efficiently.